Riley-D-1/Software-Assement-Task-2/rules.md

 6. Use some kind of counter (Dice is a good option) to keep track of everyone HP which starts on 20
 ## Gameplay:
 On your turn:
-1. Draw 1 card from your pile
+1. Draw 1 card from your pile (This will be auto done)
-2. Play 1 card from your hand
-3. (Optional) Attack (See rules below about attack and defending)
+2. Play 1 card from your hand (See rules below about attack and defending)

 Play continues clockwise.